js06283/studbud/README.md

 python3 manage.py createsuperuser

 <b>Github guide: </b>

-download VScode,
+1. download VScode

-download Github Pull Requests and Issues Extension,
+2. download Github Pull Requests and Issues Extension

-login to GitHub on VSCode and clone the StudBud Site repository,
+3. login to GitHub on VSCode and clone the StudBud Site repository

-Make a branch name it the feature you are working on,
+4. Make a branch name it the feature you are working on

-Open your branch in your workplace and make changes,
+5. Open your branch in your workplace and make changes

-Commit changes to your branch,
+6. Commit changes to your branch

-Push your local branch/repository to the cloud,
+7. Push your local branch/repository to the cloud

-Merge your branch with the master if you are sure that it works
+8. Merge your branch with the master if you are sure that it works